Back to Blog

 The ROI of Review Management: How Much Is a 1-Star Improvement Worth?

-A family-owned HVAC company in Dallas was averaging 3.6 stars on Google across three locations.
-Revenue was $2.4 million annually.
-After 11 months of consistent review management — responding to every review within hours, fixing recurring complaints, and actively soliciting feedback from satisfied customers — their average climbed to 4.4 stars.
+Consider an illustrative scenario: a family-owned HVAC company with three locations averaging 3.6 stars on Google and roughly $2.4 million in annual revenue.
+After a year of consistent review management — responding to every review within hours, fixing recurring complaints, and actively soliciting feedback from satisfied customers — their average climbs to 4.4 stars.
+Applying Michael Luca's Harvard Business School finding of 5-9% revenue per star, a 0.8-star improvement projects into roughly $100,000-$170,000 in additional annual revenue on that revenue base — many times the cost of the software driving it.

 The Harvard Business School Study

 The most cited research on review-to-revenue impact comes from Harvard Business School.
-Economist Michael Luca's study found that each 1-star improvement on Yelp leads to a 5-9% increase in revenue for independent restaurants.
+Economist Michael Luca's 2011 working paper "Reviews, Reputation, and Revenue: The Case of Yelp.com" (HBS Working Paper 12-016) found that each 1-star improvement on Yelp leads to a 5-9% increase in revenue for independent restaurants.
+Notably, Luca's research found the effect is driven by independents — chain restaurants saw no statistically meaningful impact.

 In real numbers: